 Learn About the Cost of Living Before Moving to Chicago

-Visit Job Fairs to Find Employment
+Explore the Job Market to Find Employment

 The Windy City is the third-largest city in the US, with close to three million residents.
 And do keep in mind that you’re not the only one considering relocating to Chicagoland.
 So it should’ve already crossed your mind that the job market in the Chi-Town will be as competitive as they get.

 Depending on what your preferred industry is, there’s a good chance that there will already be hundreds of applicants before you even send in your application.
 So be prepared for fierce competition when looking for a new job.

-You would be glad to know that this place is home to the headquarters of as much as 34 companies from the prestigious Fortune 500 list, while 11 are based inside the city.
+You would be glad to know that this place is home to the headquarters of as many as 34 companies from the prestigious Fortune 500 list, while 11 are based inside the city.
 Some of them are:

 - Walgreens Boots Alliance